The persistence of learning over time through the storage and retrieval of information.

 An increase in a synapse's firing potential after brief, rapid stimulation.
 Believed to be a neural basis for learning and memory.

 A clear memory of an emotionally significant moment or event.

 Retention independent of conscious recollection.
 (Also called nondeclarative or procedural memory.)

 Memory of facts and experiences that one can consciously know and "declare".
 (Also called declarative memory.)

 A neural center that is located in the limbic system; helps process explicit memories for storage.

-A measure of memory in which the person need only identify items previously leanred, as on a mulitple-choice test.
+A measure of memory in which the person need only identify items previously learned, as on a muliple-choice test.